-An exclusive video event featuring the great Los Angeles studio musicians reuniting for the first time in years to celebrate John Williams
+The great Los Angeles studio musicians reunite for the first time in years to celebrate John Williams

 Hosted and Produced by Maurizio Caschetto and Tim Burden

 The Legacy of John Williams is proud to present this exclusive video production dedicated to the legendary Los Angeles studio musicians who performed in dozens of film soundtracks by John Williams, including such iconic scores as Jaws, Close Encounters of the Third Kind, E.T.
 The Extra-Terrestrial, Hook and Jurassic Park.

 The music of John Williams has often being singled out and appreciated for its unique brilliance at orchestral writing.
 In addition to his genius at creating memorable themes and stirring melodies associated with the stories and the characters of such beloved classics as Jaws, E.T., Close Encounters of the Third Kind, Jurassic Park, Hook, Home Alone, Far and Away, JFK, and many others, it’s Williams’ trademark orchestral brilliance that makes his music truly outstanding on many fronts.
 The composer always showed a profound wisdom and the utmost care at writing symphonically.